MichaelSvejcar/duplicate_finder/readme.txt

 Both of these output formats are saved into .xlsx and .csv files for user to choose.

 ----------------------------------------------------------------------------------
-Made as a thesis project by bc.
+Made as a thesis project by Bc.
 Michael Švejcar,
-Brno University of Technology, Faculty of Electrical Engineering and Communication, 2022
+Brno University of Technology,
+Faculty of Electrical Engineering and Communication, 2022